Tree dispute helps Green Party gains

 Campaigners say healthy trees have also been lost.

-The work is being done under a Private Finance Initiative (PFI) contract the council has with Amey.
+The work is being done under a private finance initiative (PFI) contract the council has with Amey.

 So far the authority has refused to suspend or renegotiate the deal and it would have penalties to pay if it ended the contract.

-Responding to a question about the unpopularity of the tree-felling, Ms Dore said: "I have acknowledged that many months ago.

-"We have been urging and encouraging Amey to come up with solutions to enable the outcomes we expected in the contract which was to resurface all the roads, the pavements, the kerbs, the verges, the street lighting whilst at the same time as protecting and retaining as many of the street trees as possible."
+Responding to a question about the unpopularity of the tree-felling, Ms Dore said: "We have been urging and encouraging Amey to come up with solutions to enable the outcomes we expected in the contract, which was to resurface all the roads, the pavements, the kerbs, the verges, the street lighting whilst at the same time as protecting and retaining as many of the street trees as possible."

-The Green's Alison Teal thanked everyone for their support.
+The Greens' Alison Teal thanked everyone for their support.

-Despite the losses, Labour did claw back one seat, East Ecclesfield, from UKIP.
+Despite the losses, Labour did claw back one seat - East Ecclesfield, from UKIP.

-The council chamber is now made up of 84 Labour councillors, 53 Lib Dems, 22 Green and three UKIP.
+The council chamber is now made up of 84 seats comprising 53 Labour councillors, 22 Lib Dems, six Greens and three UKIP members.

-Elsewhere across the region, Barnsley Council is due to announce its results later in the day.

-Meanwhile, the Sheffield City Region - including Rotherham, Barnsley and Doncaster - will elect its first mayor, with the result also expected later.
+In Barnsley, Labour won 19 seats of the 21 seats being contested, losing Penistone West to the Liberal Democrats, but gaining Dodworth from the Barnsley Independents Group.